dainst/JatSinForm/README.md

-# JatSinForm
+# jatsinform-view

-**JatSinForm** is a light-weight js-application used for a browser-based pdf-production of scholarly articles, formatted in [(NISO)-JATS-XML](https://jats.nlm.nih.gov/) standard.
+**jatsinform-view** is a light-weight js-application used for a browser-based pdf-production of scholarly articles, formatted in [(NISO)-JATS-XML](https://jats.nlm.nih.gov/) standard.

-The core functionalities of **JatSinForm** (=> renderAsPDF.js) are primarily based on [pagedJs](https://github.com/pagedjs/pagedjs), developed and maintained by [Coko Foundation](https://coko.foundation/). pagedJs displays paginated content in the browser and generate print books (and articles) using web technologies (JS and CSS Paged Media Module).
+The rendering in paged layouts (PDF) **jatsinform-view** is primarily based on [pagedJs](https://github.com/pagedjs/pagedjs), developed and maintained by [Coko Foundation](https://coko.foundation/). pagedJs displays paginated content in the browser and generate print books (and articles) using web technologies (JS and CSS Paged Media Module).

-**JatSinForm** converts each jats-xml, given as source document, to html and transforms it into the desired document model (e.g. with cover-page, abstract-sections, imprint).
-The figures, referenced in the source xml via figure references ("fig-ref") are typeset automatically by default-sets. **JatSinForm** also offers several editing functions usable during the pagedJs-preview for customizing the layout of each image (scaling, switching typesetting classes, resizing) by keyboard-shortcuts.
+**jatsinform-view** converts each jats-xml, given as source document, to html and transforms it into the desired document model (e.g. with cover-page, abstract-sections, imprint).
+The figures, referenced in the source xml via figure references ("fig-ref") are typeset automatically by default-sets. **jatsinform-view** also offers several editing functions usable during the pagedJs-preview for customizing the layout of each image (scaling, switching typesetting classes, resizing) by keyboard-shortcuts.

-Currently **JatSinForm** is tailored (article-design, css-styles, typesetting classes, assets) to the highly standardized journals published by the German Archaeological Institute.
+Currently **jatsinform-view** is tailored (article-design, css-styles, typesetting classes, assets) to the highly standardized journals published by the German Archaeological Institute.
 But, it might be - at least partly - adaptable to other journal (or book) designs.

-The JATS-XML documents (of the German Archaeological Institute) are created by independant tool chains (e.g. [TagToolWizard](https://github.com/pBxr/TagTool_WiZArd) and/or InDesign-workflows).
+The JATS-XML documents (of the German Archaeological Institute) are created by independant tool chains (e.g. [TagToolWizard](https://github.com/pBxr/TagTool_WiZArd), InDesign/XSLT-workflows or jatsinform-edit (under development)).

 ## Prerequisites
 - You need a browser (tested with Chrome and Firefox only)